school510587/BrlIMEHelper/readme.md

 There are three components in the state of BrlIMEHelper: The braille buffer, the braille input translation mode, and the IME state.
 Here is an example of the BrlIMEHelper state message:

-`⠙⠜ (145-345); Chinese(Traditional) braille IME; 微軟注音 {-NH}`
+`⠙⠜ (145-345); Chinese(Traditional) braille IME; Microsoft Phonetic IME {-NH}`

 The components, separated by semicolons, are described as follows.

 ###### The braille buffer

-The braille patterns a user just enters in native input mode are stored in the braille buffer before the end of composition.
+The braille patterns a user just enters in the native input conversion mode are stored in the braille buffer before the end of composition.
 For example, 145 345 is insufficient for composition, but a review of the braille buffer shows that `⠙⠜` has been entered.

 When the braille buffer holds a string of braille patterns enough to compose a character, the braille composition procedure is completed.
 Generally, the composed character appears in the input method composition edit directly.
 However, if the braille pattern string is a prefix of the other character, then the completed character appears after 0.5 second.
 Input of the next braille pattern within the time period lets BrlIMEHelper make an early decision.
 If the new braille pattern can be appended to the original braille string in the buffer to compose a complete character or to form a prefix of some other character, then braille composition continues without output.
 Otherwise, the composed character is put on the IME composition edit, and the buffer keeps the new braille pattern only.